Osteo = bone, necrosis = death, porosis= thin.

 Although HIV meds might have a small negative impact on bone strength, the other benefits of treatment usually outweigh this small risk.

 First-line medications to improve bone mineral density are a family of drugs called bisphosphonates.
-These include alendronate (Fosamax) and zoledronate (Zometa).
+These include alendronate (Fosamax), risedronate (Actonel) as first-line treatment and zoledronate (Zometa).
 These might only be needed for a few years until a treatment response is achieved.

 Last updated: 1 August 2016.